The Program

 The Well-Being Program was created to provide accessible mental health services for Deaf, Hard of Hearing, Deaf-Blind clients, and in some situations, with their families.

-The WBP’s criteria for provision of services is that individuals with hearing loss must demonstrate challenges or barriers to accessing other mainstream services.
+Our criteria for provision of services is that individuals with hearing loss must demonstrate challenges or barriers to accessing other mainstream services.
 If an individual can access mainstream services, they will be referred elsewhere.